 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the X-M1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-M1 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the X-M1 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-M1 or the Nikon D500 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More compact: Is smaller (117x67mm vs 147x115mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 530g or 62 percent) and hence easier to carry around.

 - More legacy lens friendly: Can take a broad range of non-native lenses via adapters.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - More affordable: Was introduced into a lower priced category (65 percent cheaper at launch).